SagarMaheshwary/laravel-nestjs-blog-api/README.md

 ### MIGRATIONS

-You will first need to create the dist directory using **npm run build** command before running any migrations or seeders because typeorm cli executes the **js** files.
+You will first need to create the dist directory using **npm run build** command before running any migrations or seeders because typeorm cli executes the **javascript** files.
 Database configuration for the migrations is defined in **src/config/migrations.typeorm.ts**.

-Now run the below command to execute all the migrations:
+Run the migrations:

 ```
 npm run migrations:run